 Matt O'Connell, the recipient of an ILWS PhD scholarship who commenced his PhD in January 2017, explored the knowledge that can be gained from trophy or mounted Murray Cod, Maccullochella peelii.
-The project is built on initial research done by fish ecologist Dr Paul Humphries who, with the help of the community, identified where some 100 or so cod mounts could be.
+The project was built on initial research done by fish ecologist Dr Paul Humphries who, with the help of the community, identified where some 100 or so cod mounts could be.

 There is also a Facebook page - Spotting Murray Cod Mounts with over 250 members.
 The community was able to help with the research by providing many more location leads and photographs of the cod mounts, their catch records and surrounds, and transcriptions of the catch information.

 The project received additional funding from the Murray-Darling Basin Authority - Stuffed Murray Cod in Pubs.
 Humphries, P., McCasker, N., Kopf, R. & O'Connell, M. (PhD student), (2017-2020) MDBA Scholarship grant, $45,000 - and sits under the Institute's Biodiversity Conservation research theme and Environmental Water's Fish Ecology Collaborative Research Unit.